BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I double checked every variable used in the slider to make sure I had the right variables for both the HTML and the JS.
 After checking the variables, I started to check each line of code in all the code files.
 The HTML didn't have too many errors besides the wrong src link for the JS file.
 I made most of the changes to CSS and the JS files.
 The CSS file had rgb instead of rgba and one of the hex codes was incorrect.
 Once I made those changes, the background went from white to the coral-pink background used in the code along.
 When I test the slider in the browser, none of the text appears.
 Only the arrows and the dots appear where they don't work.
 I double check the Skillcrush simple slider github repository and made some more changes, but the issue still is happening.
 I get a feeling the issue is in the CSS rather than the JS file, but I'm triple checking both files again to see what the problem is.

 **Link(s) to work**: [Testimonial Slider Project](https://github.com/BritishPandaChick/skillcrush-testimonial-slider)

+### Day 76: October 31, 2017

+**Today's Progress**: Made a CSS pumpkin.
+Debug more code from testimonial project.

+**Thoughts** I did a little debugging on the testimonial slider.
+I found a few spelling errors with the currentIndex variable.
+However it didn't fix the problem.
+I decided to take a break and build something for Halloween.
+I decided to make a CSS pumpkin for Halloween.
+I found a tutorial on codeplayer.com and tried coding along with the tutorial.
+I made a few errors.
+Most of these errors were for the eyes and mouth where I mixed up numbers for the border-radius property.
+Some of the properties had 0 0 100% 0 for both sides when only side needed this number combination.
+Once I made the combination 0 0 0 100%, the mouth started to even out instead of looking like a physical copy.

+**Link(s) to work**: [Codeplayer.com CSS Pumpkin](https://codepen.io/BritishPandaChick/full/WXvYqV/)